StefanScherer/dockerfiles-windows/registry/README.md

 ## Edit your Docker Engine config filesystem

-On the second TP5 machine add your local registry
+On the second TP5 machine add your local registry from the first TP5 machine.
+In this example the IP address of the first TP5 machine is 192.168.254.133.

 ```
 notepad C:\ProgramData\docker\runDockerDaemon.cmd